1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“Vil’yams’ hypothesis greatly exag¬
-gerated the role of soil structure in the retention of moisture
-and similarly exaggerated the role of perennial grasses in the
-development of soil texture.”
-(Medvedev and Lerner, p.
-96)

 “Although Tulaikov perished in the fight against Vil’yams’
 system, Vil’yams apparently cannot be personally accused of